Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

   - @c "vertical-hatch"

 Note that pens can be set to @c null to turn it off.

+## Brush {#brush-properties}
+Properties for brushes:
+- @c "color": the brush color.
+This can be either a color name or hex-encoded value.
+- @c "style": the brush's pattern, which includes the following:
+  - @c "backwards-diagonal-hatch"
+  - @c "forward-diagonal-hatch"
+  - @c "cross-diagonal-hatch"
+  - @c "solid" (the default)
+  - @c "cross-hatch"
+  - @c "horizontal-hatch"
+  - @c "vertical-hatch"

+Note that brushes can be set to @c null to turn it off.

 ## Graphs {#graph-properties}
 Properties common to all graph items: